MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging-xbox.md

 1. Restart Microsoft Edge.

-1. Go to `https://<System IP>:11443`, where `<System IP>` is replaced by your Xbox System OS IP, and verify that the connection is indicated as secure:<!--todo: clarify exactly how to verify that the connection is indicated as secure; and add red box on png.  do we mean https in Address bar? specify -->
+1. Go to `https://<System IP>:11443`, where `<System IP>` is replaced by your Xbox System OS IP, and verify that the connection is indicated as secure (that is, an HTTPS URL):

     ![Secure XDP](./remote-debugging-xbox-images/secure-xbox-device-portal.png)